Rangers vs. White Sox Player Props Betting Odds

 Semien Stats

-- Semien has 84 hits with 22 doubles, two triples, 10 home runs, 30 walks and 54 RBI.
-He's also stolen seven bases.
+- Semien has 85 hits with 22 doubles, two triples, 10 home runs and 31 walks.
+He has driven in 54 runs with seven stolen bases.

-- Semien hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .150 with two doubles, a walk and an RBI.
+- Semien has picked up at least one hit in three games in a row.
+In his last five games he is batting .190 with two doubles, a walk and an RBI.

 Semien Recent Games